antoineallard/networkspapers/README.md

 ### Archive

 The file `past_tweets.json` contains every new paper in network science identified and tweeted by [@networkspapers](https://twitter.com/networkspapers) since Nov.
 30th 2017.
 The file `past_tweets.bib` contains clean and minimal bibtex entries for the papers tweeted since July 2020.
-We will sporadically update these files in case these (incomplete and obviously biased) lists could be useful in anyway to researchers.
+We will sporadically update it in case this (incomplete and obviously biased) list could be useful in anyway to researchers.

 ### Feeds followed